 We have found that many companies do not want to be focused and seem to go out of their way to avoid narrowing things down.
 The leaders of such companies usually can’t stand the idea of not pursuing a sale.
 Often, when asked the question, “What are you going to sell?” such leaders answer “Everything we can.”
 That’s not focus.
 That’s a pursue-everything approach – often that person will also answer “Everyone we can,” to the question, “To whom are you going to sell ?”
 The problem to these two answers, of course, is the third question that necessarily narrows things down.

-It's that third question that brings realism to your strategy.
+It’s that third question that brings power to your strategy.
 When you get into the third question and begin examining your competencies, strengths, capabilities and infrastructure, you will really understand the importance of focus.
 You cannot profitably sell everything you can to everyone you can.
 Instead, you need to focus on applying specific strategic competencies to target markets.
 This will allow you to use your resources to your advantage instead of just using them up.

 These questions are the heart of the Simplified Strategic Planning model because at each step along the way you will be working towards answering them.
 As you do so your team will learn and grow.
 And as you learn and grow, you will create a well-considered plan.
-In the end, you will have a strategy that works and gives specific answers to those three questions.
+In the end, you will have a strategy that works and gives specific answers those three questions.